 YouTube probably caused a great deal of pain to athletes.
 When it came out, it was then easy for a high-performance BASE jumper to share his jump with the world.
 This became very trendy when manufacturers started producing very high-performance wingsuits.
 Jumpers living in the Alps had then a tool to show off their skills.
 With little education, first-time jumpers already had the goal of practicing wingsuit BASE.
 What we usually don't grasp is the extent of experience, jumps, and practice run needed to be able to fly at a distance of 3 meters from the cliff or ground.

 These events opened the liberalization of a sport once known to be elite.

 Everybody wants to wingsuit BASE . . . and everybody dies doing it wrong.

 In BASE, there are reckless jumpers, but there are no experienced reckless jumpers.

-If we learn about other peoples' mistakes, there wouldn't be so many fatalities.
-However, history repeats itself and we witness many deaths from the same reasons
+If we learn about other people's mistakes, there wouldn't be so many fatalities.
+However, history repeats itself and we witness many deaths for the same reasons

 Easiest way down

 Here's a fictional but highly probable story surrounding the unpredictability of the sport.